Limited Liability Meaning

 #2 – Limited Liability Partnership (LLP)

 The Limited Liability Partnership can be termed as the partnership firms where the partners are not responsible for the borrowings of the business.
-The management of the partnership firms does not have an obligation to repay from their personal assets.
+The management of the partnership firms does not have an obligation to repay their personal assets.

 Examples of Limited Liability